-1. STEM-Trek Founder and Executive Director Elizabeth Leake has 11,700 relationships across four platforms (with some duplication).
+1. STEM-Trek Founder and Executive Director Elizabeth Leake has more than 15,000 relationships across multiple platforms (with some duplication).
 She makes an intentional effort to connect with others who also have large networks.

 3. When STEM-Trek advisers share our news, it reaches approximately 30,000 connections (with some duplication).
 Our advisers are from four countries and represent 15 agencies and five industries.

-4. When features are published by HPC industry journals, professional associations, and federal (US, pan-African or pan-European) agency blogs, the ripple effect reaches more than 100,000 (with some duplication).
+4. When features are published by HPC industry journals, professional associations, and federal (US, pan-African or pan-European) agency blogs, the content could easily reach hundreds of thousands.

 Who are our friends?

 Each STEM-Trek platform features a slightly different demographic, as far as industry and age.
 About 40 percent of FaceBook followers are between the ages of 18 and 34, and most are academic professionals who support, use, maintain or sell advanced cyberinfrastructure.
 A growing number are data sciences who are involved in food security research and commercial food industry stakeholders.
 This image represents a snapshot in time; the demographics change on a daily basis.